- 1 Top 5 Best Office Chairs Under 200 Compared

 What to Look for in the Best Office Chair Under $200

-Good Base: While most people will focus on the portion of the chair in which they’ll be sitting, you don’t want to ignore the the base.
+Good Base: While most people will focus on the portion of the chair in which they’ll be sitting, the seat depth and adjustable features, you don’t want to ignore the the base.
 Ideally you’ll want a base with casters (wheels) allowing you to roll freely and give you the ability to reach all areas of your desk.
 For the same reason, the base should allow you to swivel easily.
+Chairs that allow for 360-degree swivel are also desirable choices.

 Arm Support: One area where lower priced office chairs tend to struggle is in the arm rests.
 Some chairs have no arm rests, while others have arm rests with no padding.
 Good arm rests can help prevent fatigue in wrists and fingers from a day of typing, so if you experience problems with fatigue, look carefully for the best sub-$200 office chair with good arm rests.